cloudsmith-io/cloudsmith-api/bindings/java/src/docs/PackagesApi.md

 <a name="packagesUploadRuby"></a>
 # **packagesUploadRuby**
-> RubyPackageUploadResponse packagesUploadRuby(owner, repo, data)
+> RubyPackageUpload packagesUploadRuby(owner, repo, data)

 Create a new Ruby package